-The main challenge faced by practitioners is the proper visualization of the target vessel both pre-and intra-procedurally.
-Depending on patient habitus, some ultrasound views may be difficult to obtain and manage during the procedure.
+The main challenge faced by practitioners is the proper visualization of the target vessel both pre- and intra-procedurally.
+Depending on the patient’s habitus, some ultrasound views may be difficult to obtain and manage during the procedure.

 How to perform the Rapid Central Vein Assessment (RaCeVA)

-operator to scan systematically all possible venous options;
+- to help the operator scan systematically all possible venous options;

 Spencer TR, Pittiruti M. Rapid Central Vein Assessment (RaCeVA): A systematic, standardized approach for ultrasound assessment before central venous catheterization.
 The Journal of Vascular Access.
 2019;20(3):239-249. doi:10.1177/1129729818804718